appium/appium/lib/jsonwp-proxy/README.md

 ### Usage

 The proxy is used by instantiating with the details of the Selenium server to which to proxy.
-The options for the constructor are passed as a hash with the following possible member:
+The options for the constructor are passed as a hash with the following possible members:

 - `scheme` - defaults to 'http'
 - `server` - defaults to 'localhost'
 - `port` - defaults to `4444`
 - `base` - defaults to '/wd/hub'
 - `sessionId` - the session id of the session on the remote server
+- `reqBasePath` - the base path of the server which the request was originally sent to (defaults to '/wd/hub')

 Once the proxy is created, there are two `async` methods: